hummingbot/hummingbot/documentation/docs/quickstart/index.md

 In addition, be aware of the minimum order size requirements on different exchanges.
 For more information, please see [Connectors](/connectors).

-## API Keys & Ethereum Wallet
+## API Keys

-**Why these are needed**:
+**Why this is needed**:

-- In order to run a bot on a **centralized exchange** like Binance and Liquid, you will need to enter the exchange API keys during the Hummingbot configuration process.
-For more information on how to get the API keys for each exchange, please see [API Keys](/installation/api-keys).
+- To run a bot on a **centralized exchange** like Binance or Huobi, you will need to enter the exchange API keys during the Hummingbot configuration process.
+For more information, please see [API Keys](/installation/api-keys).

+## Ethereum Wallet and Node

+**Why this is needed**:

-- In order to **earn rewards** from Liquidity Bounties, you need an Ethereum wallet.
-In addition, you'll need to import an Ethereum wallet when you run a trading bot on an **Ethereum-based decentralized exchange** like Bamboo Relay.
-For more information on creating or importing an Ethereum wallet, see [Ethereum wallet](/installation/wallet).
+- If you plan to run bots on **decentralized exchanges** like Radar Relay, you will need an Ethereum wallet and access to an Ethereum node.
+For more information, see [Ethereum wallet](/installation/wallet) and [Ethereum node](/installation/node/).

 ---
 # Next: [Install Hummingbot](/quickstart/2-install)